-• My rate is $200 for 50 minute sessions with a sliding scale of $150-200.
+• My rate is on a sliding scale of $150-200 for a 50 minute session.

 65/80 minute sessions to returning clients as needed; fee is prorated.